qeftser/408-5.2-bsu/README.md

 ### The Images

-The images are currently inaccessible to screen reader users.
-Can you fix this?

 The images provided lack any alt text.
 I added this to both images.

 ### The Audio Player

-    The <audio> player isn't accessible to hearing impaired (deaf) people — can you add some kind of accessible alternative for these users?
-    The <audio> player isn't accessible to those using older browsers that don't support HTML audio.
-How can you allow them to still access the audio?

 The audio uses the builtin browser audio player to work.
 If the browser does not support this, an additional paragraph tag can be added in the audio tag that can link to the audio file.
 I added